 Recently my daughter came home for the weekend and brought five friends with her.
 The night they arrived I prepared an Asian inspired dinner for them.
 It included one of my very favorite appetizers- a real crowd pleaser – Asian Spring Rolls.
-Watch me demonstrate the preparation of the Spring Rolls on my You Tube video here.
+Watch me demonstrate the preparation of the Spring Rolls on my You Tube channel.

-> They come from Kim Campbell’s phenomenal cookbook Plant Pure Nation.
+They come from Kim Campbell’s phenomenal cookbook Plant Pure Nation.
 She is a very talented cook and she and her husband are the passionate force behind the film Plant Pure Nation that you can watch on Netflix.
 They sell Kim’s wonderful PlantPure Frozen entrees in a variety of places including Amazon.

 This recipe takes a little bit of organization but is well worth the effort.
 I highly recommend watching my YouTube video for a tutorial on preparing the spring rolls.
 The first step is making the delicious peanut sauce.
 Often I’ll double or even triple the recipe and enjoy it as a salad dressing or over a Buddha bowl with grains, vegetables, and legumes.

 The next step is preparing the bean noodles.
 They’ll be cooked according to the package instructions.
 In my case, the bean threads soften in boiling water for 20 minutes.
 Once softened I use one of my favorite utensils…a dedicated kitchen scissor.
 I find it easier to make the spring rolls when the noodles are shorter.
 Once cooked they are tossed with tahini and red pepper flakes.
 Here is a photo of the ingredients used in this step.

 The third step is preparing the veggie filling which contains cucumber, carrot, red bell pepper, avocado, green onion, rice vinegar, agave nectar and lime juice.

 Combine the vegetables in a bowl and then toss with the vinegar, agave and lime juice.